fktkrt/bare-k8s-redis-cluster/README.md

 https://rancher.com/blog/2019/deploying-redis-cluster/

-It includes Travis-CI build and test workflow with kind (Kubernetes IN Docker), see this link for details: https://github.com/kubernetes-sigs/kind
+It includes Travis-CI build and test workflow with KinD (Kubernetes in Docker), see this link for details: https://github.com/kubernetes-sigs/kind

 ### Basic concepts